ustclug/documentations/src/services/mirrors/mail-list.md

 # Mail List

-IFTTT check the new article in [servers.ustclug.org](https://servers.ustclug.org)('mirrors' catalogue only), then send a mail with article content to mirrors@ustc.edu.cn.
+Plugin *Email Subscribers & Newsletters* on [servers.ustclug.org](https://servers.ustclug.org) sends a mail to Google Group when a new article posted on *mirrors* catalogue.

-mirrors@ustc.edu.cn is a member of Google Group, and forward the mail to ustc-mirrors@googlegroups.com.
+The mails are sent from servers@ustclug.org, which is a member of Google Group with write permission.

 Google Group: [ustc-mirrors@googlegroups.com](https://groups.google.com/d/forum/ustc-mirrors)

-IFTTT account: mirrors@ustc.edu.cn